 This super simple chicken parmesan bake is a healthier remake of a classic comfort dish.

-One of the sauces that I wrote off after becoming dairy-free was alfredo sauce, but this dairy-free version uses cauliflower, onion, salt, garlic, and chicken broth to create a healthier alternative so you don’t have to give up one your favorite meals.
+One of the sauces that I wrote off after becoming dairy-free was alfredo sauce, but this dairy-free version uses cauliflower, onion, sea salt, garlic, and chicken broth to create a healthier alternative so you don’t have to give up one your favorite meals.

 Try this homemade dairy-free alfredo in this delicious chicken alfredo bake.